Skip to content

 Semester exchange programs last for the entirety of the school’s semester depending on when you study (Fall or Spring).
 Because of differences in holidays, some schools have different semesters than just our typical fall and spring dates.
 There are also summer programs that range from 2 weeks to 6 weeks depending on the credits.
 Check with your program to see when your potential semester takes place.

-I was nominated to study abroad.
+I was nominated to study abroad for an exchange semester.
 What do I do now?

-All students nominated to study abroad must accept their nomination through TerraDotta.
+All students nominated to study abroad must accept their nomination.
 You will then need to apply to your institution by their application date.
 You must apply to the school so that they can register you as a student for classes and receive your credits.
 If you do not apply, they will not recognize you as a student.

-You need to have your classes approved by your chairperson and your department using the online PEX registration form.
+You need to have your classes approved by your chairperson and your department.
 You can find the classes you will be taking by visiting your institution’s website or contacting them directly.

 If your country requires you to have a visa for long-term stay, apply immediately and avoid last-minute complications.
 Learn more about information about visas and what you need to apply for one.
-Visas may be required for students before traveling to Denmark, France, Korea, Sweden, Japan, Italy, and Australia.
-Temporary residency application may be required for students once arriving to Germany and Netherlands.
 Pratt Institute is not responsible for helping students secure their own visas.

-I was denied to study abroad.
+My application was denied for an exchange semester.
 What do I do now?

-You can review your application to find out why you were not nominated to study abroad.
-Students who were denied to study abroad will need to continue registering for classes at Pratt.
-Students who still want to study abroad will have more opportunities to apply in the future while they are still a student in good academic standing.
+Students who were denied to study abroad for an exchange semester will need to continue registering for classes at Pratt.
+Students who still want to study abroad will have more opportunities to apply in the future, such as for summer and embedded programs, while they are still a student in good academic standing.

 Scholarships